pulumi/examples/aws-py-webserver/README.md

-# AWS web server example in Python
+# AWS Web Server example in Python

-An example based on the basic Amazon EC2 Instance sample at: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/deploying.applications.html.
+An example based on the Amazon sample at: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/deploying.applications.html.
 The example deploys an EC2 instance and opens port 80.

 To get the correct Amazon Linux AMI for the instance size and region, a mapping is defined in [ami.py](./ami.py).

 ## Prerequisites